Causes | Treatments | Conclusion

 Once again, the solution here is to cease using the product you believe to be the root of the irritation.
 If lubricant or condoms are the sources, speak with your health practitioner about using alternative brands specially adapted for sensitive skin.
 And instead of douching, use warm water and a washcloth to clean your vagina.

-Treating Vaginal Burning Due to Bacterial Vaginosis
+Burning Sensation Due to Bacterial Vaginosis

 Antibiotics are required to treat BV and it is important to finish the entire course to avoid recurring BV infections.
 Also widely recommended by women’s health experts is a natural supplement called Boric Acid.